wp-plugins/double-opt-in-for-download/readme.txt

 Donate link: http://www.labwebdesigns.com
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: email, download
-Requires at least: 3.5
+Tags: email, download, optin, email marketing, marketing Requires at least: 3.5
-Tested up to: 3.6
+Tested up to: 3.6.1
 Stable tag: 1.0.6

 Improve your client outreach by offering FREE downloads to your visitors in exchange for their email address with our Double Opt-In Plugin